BrowncoatSpaceProgram/tudat-matlab/README.md

 2. Install [CMake](https://cmake.org).

-3. After choosing a definitive location for your tudatBundle folder, run the script [`matlabInterface/setup.m`](matlabInterface/setup.m).
+3. After choosing a definitive location for your tudatBundle directory, run the script [`setup.m`](setup.m) in the matlabInterface directory.

-4. Build the whole tudatBundle manually, or run [`matlabInterface/build.m`](matlabInterface/build.m) to build only the targets required for the MATLAB interface.
+4. Build the whole tudatBundle manually, or run the script [`build.m`](build.m) in the matlabInterface directory to build only the targets required for the MATLAB interface.

-During the set-up process, the required targets will be compiled using CMake, which will take several minutes.
-If you want to use MATLAB while this process runs, open an additional isntance of MATLAB before running the script.

-If the installation is successful, the units tests will start running.
-If any of the tests fails, open a separate issue for each one.

-If you want to move, rename or delete your tudat-matlab directory, remove it first from MATLAB's path by using `pathtool`.
+If you want to move, rename or delete your matlabInterface directory, remove it first from MATLAB's path by using `pathtool`.

 ## Usage

 In this section, the steps to simulate the unperturbed motion of a satellite about the Earth will be described.

-The first step is to include the paths to tudat-matlab source code in the current MATLAB session so that you can use all the classes needed to set up the simulation.
+The first step is to include the paths to matlabInterface source code in the current MATLAB session so that you can use all the classes needed to set up the simulation.
 You do this by writing in a new script:
 ```
 tudat.load();
 ```